Because Fever is written in PHP and the un-obfuscated source is made available to you upon purchase, I cannot offer free trials or refunds. #

 This issue is not a deal-breaker.
 Progress indicators may appear to stall but the processes they represent will continue to work in the background.

-I'm still working on the definitive solution but some hosts allow you to change the way PHP is served on your subdomain (from PHP-as-CGI or FastCGI to the PHP Apache mod).
+I'm still working on the definitive solution but some hosts allow you to change the way PHP is served on your domain (from PHP-as-CGI or FastCGI to the PHP Apache mod).
 Under the CGI options, gzip-encoding (which prevents push because the entire request needs to be generated and gzipped before sending) cannot be disabled on a per-directory basis. #

 Adding the following to an .htaccess file in your /fever/ directory should disable the includes: